mimecorg/webissues-guide/docs/installation.md

 ### Site Options

+In order to control advanced settings in WebIssues, create a file called `data/site.ini`.
+This is only recommended for troubleshooting, during development and in advanced configurations such as the multisite mode described above.

 You can change the location of the site subdirectory, which contains the configuration file and uploaded attachments, using the `site_dir` option, for example:

 ```ini